Everything You Need to Know About the Easter Rabbit

 If you search the web with the word Easter, the first picture that will pop up is of a rabbit in a basket filled with colorful eggs.
 This tradition has been going on for so long, but people don’t seem to know why they do it in the first place.

 The Bible has never mentioned anything about a rabbit delivering treats during Easter, so how did this tradition come to be?
-The origin is still a huge mystery for most people, and there is no specific reason that the people believe.
+The origin is still a huge mystery for most people, and there is no specific reason that people believe.

 The first theory is about the Germans.
 It is believed that the Easter Rabbit was first introduced to the United States in the early 1700s.